sk222sw/dotons/README.md

 ## Instructions

 **Make sure you have NodeJS and NPM installed.
-See (https://github.com/sk222sw/dotons/wiki/Teknisk-dokumentation)[Test specification] for more info**
+See [https://github.com/sk222sw/dotons/wiki/Teknisk-dokumentation](Test specification) for more info**

 ### Development